Skip to Content

 Location of Pool Equipment:

-Equipment with circulating water or treating equipment, such as pumps or filters shall be located minimum 3 m (9.84 ft) to any side or rear lot line.
+Equipment with circulating water or treating equipment, such as pumps or filters shall be located minimum 3 metres (9.84 ft) to any side or rear lot line.

 Gates